emm-ess/node-bplist-parser/README.md

 (The MIT License)

-Copyright (c) 2012 Near Infinity Corporation
+Copyright (c) 2019 Marten Schälicke

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the